 With on-airport locations throughout California and in Arizona that provide an ideal learning environment, CAU courses are delivered in a year-round, fast-paced schedule that enables students to enter the pipeline for aviation careers in the shortest amount of time.

 Through the University’s strong partnerships with airlines, influential aviation organizations, and leaders in the aviation community, CAU graduates become a part of a larger aviation network and reap the benefits of these relationships, including direct access to several airline cadet programs.
-The University offers access federal student financial aid, scholarships, and veteran benefits to those who qualify.
+The University offers access federal student financial aid, tuition reduction programs, and veteran benefits to those who qualify.

 Tamu Smith-Kohls serves as the Vice President of Enrollment Management and Marketing for California Aeronautical University.
 She has worked in the aviation industry in various roles for 24 years.
 As a United States Air Force retired veteran, she has a unique appreciation for the aviation industry.
 Tamu has served in Information Systems as a Network Administrator, Aerospace Flight Medicine as a Health Services Manager, and Air Force Recruitment and Marketing.
 She holds an undergraduate degree in Psychology; a Master’s in Business Administration and is a Certified Neuro Linguistic Practitioner.
 Her passion is motivating, training, coaching and serving others to reach their best potential.